The House is available for use seven days a week and has seven spaces to hire at very affordable rates.

 Individuals, community groups and commercial entities can hire rooms.
-Have a look at the room details below and then complete the booking form to make your booking.
+Have a look at the room details below and then complete the Room Booking Enquire form to make your booking.

 All our rooms have hydronic heating and fans.